Sailor Moon R: The Movie

-Sailor Moon R: The Movie (Note: Originally released in Japan as Pretty Soldier Sailor Moon R: The Movie (劇場版 美少女戦士セーラームーンＲ, Gekijō-ban Bishōjo Senshi Sērā Mūn Āru), and later as Pretty Guardian Sailor Moon R: The Movie.
+Sailor Moon R: The Movie (Note: Originally released in Japan as Pretty Soldier Sailor Moon R: The Movie (劇場版 美少女戦士セーラームーンR, Gekijō-ban Bishōjo Senshi Sērā Mūn Āru), and later as Pretty Guardian Sailor Moon R: The Movie.
 Released in the U.S. as Sailor Moon R: The Movie – Promise of the Rose on the Pioneer Entertainment dub in 2000, and simply Sailor Moon R: The Movie on the Viz media re-dub in 2017.) is a 1993 Japanese animated superhero fantasy film directed by Kunihiko Ikuhara and written by Sukehiro Tomita based on the Sailor Moon manga series by Naoko Takeuchi.
 Produced by Toei Animation, it takes its name from the second season of the anime series, as Toei Company distributed it around the same time.
 It centers on the arrival of an alien named Fiore on Earth, who has a past with Mamoru and wishes to reunite with him, but is being controlled by an evil flower called Xenian Flower, forcing the Sailor Guardians to save Mamoru and the Earth from Fiore's destruction.
 The film stars Kotono Mitsuishi as the voice of Sailor Moon, alongside Aya Hisakawa, Michie Tomizawa, Emi Shinohara, Rika Fukami, Tōru Furuya and Hikaru Midorikawa.
 It was released in Japan on December 5, 1993, alongside a 15-minute short recap episode titled Make Up!
 Sailor Soldier (メイクアップ!セーラー戦士, Meikuappu!
-Sērā senshi).
+Sērā senshi) and an unrelated short film based on the anime Tsuyoshi Shikkari Shinasai.

 Pioneer Entertainment released it in the United States on February 8, 2000.
 On January 13, 2017, Viz Media re-released the film re-dubbed and uncut for the first time in US theaters.
 The Sailor Moon R: The Movie redub also included the English dubbed 15-minute short Make Up!
 Sailor Guardians.
 It was later premiered in Canada on March 1, 2017.

 It is the first film installment for the series, and was followed by two standalone sequels, Sailor Moon S: The Movie (1994) and Sailor Moon SuperS: The Movie (1995).